m1ke98/GSV-Image-Prep/README.md

 5. Configure the file with your correct folder and path locations
 6. Run the file using: `python im_config.py`

-# Addiitional Improvements to Come
+# Additional Improvements to Come